 A self inflating mattress is a hybrid between the foam and air models.
 It's best to explain how it works in reverse, so let's rewind.
 When you roll this thing up you have to open the valve to let the air inside the pad escape so that it can collapse.
 So this thing is rolled up so so tight, and has all of the air squeezed out of it, it makes sense that when you open the valve, that air will rush into the mattress to refill the space.
 If you happen to be doing some couples camping, this is a great way to avoid fights over who's best at setting up the mattress.

 Insulation and R-Value

 When you're going camping, it's generally outdoors, and you'll be sleeping on the ground.
 Since most of your body heat is lost through conduction with the ground, it makes sense to have a substantial layer of insulation between you and the earth.
-Because even when you're camping in the summer in your truck on your cot mattress, those nights can get cold if you're losing most of your heat to the ground!
+Because even when you're camping in the summer in your truck on your cot mattress, those nights can get cold in the winter if you're losing most of your heat to the ground!

 It's not like you're going to be bundled up in something as fancy as a Kamp-Rite Cot.

 So let's go over what this R-Value thing is, so you know which option is best.
 The R Value- is the level of insulation that is provided by the mattress, the higher the R-Value, the more insulated it is.
 Let's say you have one mattress that's got a R-Value of 2 and another that has an R-Value of 9 (most are graded on a scale from 1-10), the one with a value of 2 is going to be useless for insulation, and the one that's valued at 9 is going to feel like sleeping on a heating pad.